-Up to 10 projects will be selected each year.
-Projects will be reviewed by an Academic Advising Committee and ONA Advisory Committee.
+Up to 11 projects will be selected this year.
+Projects will be reviewed by an Advisory Committee.
 Recommendations will be sent to the Funder Committee for final selection.
-Winning teams will be featured on the site and the 2014 Online News Association Conference in Chicago.
+Winning teams will be featured on the site and the 2015 Online News Association Conference in Los Angeles.

 We’re deeply committed to the future of journalism education and winners should be, too.
 We’re looking for teams whose lessons can be shared with the larger journalism community.

 If you’re interested in finding other collaborators in your area or hearing what the community is saying about the challenge, use our hashtag #hackcurriculum, and join the ONA Educators Facebook Group.